Js-Brecht/gatsby-plugin-atl/README.md

 ## Required Compiler Options

 By default some `compilerOptions` options will be set for you, as a minimum configuration.
-Without these options set, there will usually be issues with the output that is fed to `babel-loader`, and will the build will fail.
+Without these options set, there will usually be issues with the output that is fed to `babel-loader`, and the build will fail.

 > _**If these are not configured, then compilation tends to fail.
 These options are:**_